 - Assists with obtaining and maintaining accreditation of Special Program areas: complete and submit required documentation and supporting floor plans; conduct inventories, audits and self-inspections.

-- Oversee and direct the personnel security program to include personnel security clearances (EQIP), nomination packages, pre-screen interviews, fingerprinting and ensuring the accuracy of JPAS and DISS systems of record.
+- Oversees the personnel security program to include personnel security clearances (EQIP), nomination packages, pre-screen interviews, fingerprinting and ensuring the accuracy of JPAS and DISS systems of record.

-- Maintain general security education in the following areas: foreign travel, defensive security, courier briefings and other ongoing training as needed.
+- Maintains general security education in the following areas: foreign travel, defensive security, courier briefings and other ongoing training as needed.

-- Process all incoming and outgoing visitor clearance/access certifications for both collateral and program cleared visitors.
+- Processes all incoming and outgoing visitor clearance/access certifications.

-- Advise Oceaneering Management on implementation of physical security measures required to safeguard personnel and prevent unauthorized access to equipment, facilities, and materials.
+- Advises Oceaneering Management on implementation of physical security measures required to safeguard personnel and prevent unauthorized access to equipment, facilities, and materials.

-- Provide secure movement of official classified or unclassified contract materials.
-Track and maintain the chain of custody on all accountable packages, parcels, and equipment being transported in support of contract requirements.
+- Provides secure movement of official classified or unclassified contract materials.
+Tracks and maintains the chain of custody on all accountable packages, parcels, and equipment being transported in support of contract requirements.